 • Provision, and

-• Incorporating both the corporate as well as the individual growth and development of the student body.
+• Incorporation of both the corporate, as well as the individual growth and development of the student body.

-Students are schedule to speak in Chapel every month and are frequently encouraged to participate through song, scripture readings, prayer etc. A student is never allowed to ignore an assignment.
-In event where one finds it impossible to fulfill his or her assignment, your instructor must be informed.
-In event that a student never fulfills the assignment given, this could adversely affect his or her final grade of the course taken.
+Students are scheduled to speak in Chapel every month and are frequently encouraged to participate through song, scripture readings, prayer, etc. A student is never allowed to ignore an assignment.
+In the event where one finds it impossible to fulfill his or her assignment, your instructor must be informed.
+Failure to fulfill the assignment given can adversely affect his or her final grade in the course.

 Code of Conduct

 All students are expected to exemplify good Christian ethics, both verbally and morally, in and out of the classroom environment.
 Excessive and boisterous behavior will not be accepted either to instructors or fellow classmates.
-No eating or drinking is allowed in the classroom.
+No eating or drinking is permitted in any classroom.

 In preparing men and women for professional occupations as ministers of the Gospel, we deem it necessary to conform to certain standards of dress and appearance.
 These standards are prescribed in order to strengthen the testimony of the Bible School and to promote moral by emphasizing both the importance and the dignity of the ministry.

 Cleanliness and neatness in appearance are indispensable.
 Specifically, during class and chapel hours students are required to wear socks and dress shoes (no tennis shoes or sneakers), dress slacks (no jeans) and dress shirts or a modest dress.
 Hair should be worn conservatively and be neatly groomed.
 No excessive jewelry should be worn.